-4.3.1.2 ADMISSION REQUIREMENTS
+4.3.1 ADMISSION REQUIREMENTS

-- Any Honours degree or equivalence from any recognized tertiary institution. - A minimum of three years' relevant experience in the field of specialization.
-In exceptional cases the Institute Board may approve registration where the candidate does not meet this requirement. - Candidates who passed their Honours degree at another institution must apply for the status recognition. - The admission requirements as set out above must be read in conjunction with the General Rules for Postgraduate Studies.
+Any Honours degree or its equivalence from any recognised tertiary institution obtained with an average of 65%.

+- A minimum of three years' relevant experience in the field of specialization.
+In exceptional cases the Department may approve registration where the candidate does not meet this requirement. - Candidates who passed their Honours degree at another institution must apply for the status recognition. - The admission requirements as set out above must be read in conjunction with the General Rules for Postgraduate Studies.

-4.3.1.3 EXAMINATION REQUIREMENTS
+4.3.3 EXAMINATION REQUIREMENTS

 - The examination comprises a minimum of 9 papers and an approved Mini-dissertation.
-The Mini-dissertation must be submitted after completion of the written examinations.
-The duration of all written papers will be three hours. - The examination of the modules registered for will take place during June/July and November/December of each year. - A semester mark of 50% is required to obtain examination entrance for each module individually. - To pass the examination a candidate must obtain at least 50% per module. - A candidate may present himself/herself not more than twice for the same paper. - The Institute Board may recommend to Senate to allow a candidate once more to write a particular paper after the candidate submitted a motivated request for this approval.
+The Minidissertation must be submitted after completion of the written examinations.
+The duration of all written papers will be three hours. - The examination of the modules registered for will take place during June/July and November/December of each year. - A semester mark of 50% is required to obtain examination entrance for each module individually. - To pass the examination a candidate must obtain at least 50% per module. - A candidate may present himself/herself not more than twice for the same paper. - The Department may recommend to Senate to allow a candidate once more to write a particular paper after the candidate submitted a motivated request for this approval.
 Not more than three papers may be considered in this way plus during the study period for the MPM, MMM and MDM degrees. - A candidate must pass three (3) modules during a semester before any in the next semester may be taken.
-The Institute will not offer any special lecturers to accommodate candidates who repeat modules.
+The Department will not offer any special lecturers to accommodate candidates who repeat modules. - A candidate must pass all core compulsory modules, and the specific compulsory specialization modules, before any elective modules may be taken (All modules for the first year must be passed before any second year modules may be taken).

-- A candidate must pass all core compulsory modules, and the specific compulsory specialization modules, before any elective modules may be taken (All modules for the first year must be passed before any second year modules may be taken). - No supplementary examinations will be offered to MPM, MMM and MDM candidates BUT Aegrotat Examinations may be granted in terms of the University rules. - The degree may be awarded with distinction if an average mark of at least 75 % is obtained in all papers including the mini-dissertation. - All written papers must be examined by one internal examiner and at least one external examiner must be appointed for each paper.
+No supplementary examinations will be offered to MPM, MMM and MDM candidates BUT Aegrotat Examinations may be granted in terms of the University rules.

+- The degree may be awarded with distinction if an average mark of at least 75 % is obtained in all papers including the mini-dissertation. - All written papers must be examined by one internal examiner and at least one external examiner must be appointed for each paper.
 The examiner may be an academic practitioner.
-In both cases, the examiner must first be approved by the Institute Board for recommendation to Senate.
+In both cases, the examiner must first be approved by the Department for recommendation to Senate.

-4.3.1.4 THE MINI-DISSERTATION
+4.3.4 THE MINI-DISSERTATION

-- The mini-dissertation must meet all the requirements prescribed for a scientific research project. - A proper research proposal must be submitted and be approved by the Board of the Institute. - The length of the mini-dissertation may not exceed 90 typed pages.
+- The mini-dissertation must meet all the requirements prescribed for a scientific research project. - A proper research proposal must be submitted and be recommended by the Faculty Higher Degrees Committee for approval to UHDC. - The length of the mini-dissertation may not exceed 90 typed pages.

-4.3.1.5 EXAMINATION OF THE MINI-DISSERTATION
+4.3.5 EXAMINATION OF THE MINI-DISSERTATION

-- On recommendation of the Institute Board, the Faculty Board shall appoint the supervisor, co-supervisor and one external examiner. - The mini-dissertation may be handed in only upon the written recommendations of the supervisor and co-supervisor for examination.
-The mini-dissertation will be available for inspection by the Institute and Faculty Board members before a copy is submitted for examination to the external examiner.
-The inspection copy will be made available in the University Library for a period of 14 days. - All examination reports will be evaluated by the Institute Board for recommendations to the Faculty Board.
+- On recommendation of the Faculty Higher Degrees Committee, the UHDC shall appoint the supervisor, co-supervisor and at least one external examiner. - The mini-dissertation may be handed in only upon the written recommendations of the supervisor and co-supervisor for examination.
+The mini-dissertation will be available for inspection by the Department and Faculty Board members before a copy is submitted for examination to the external examiner.
+The inspection copy will be made available in the University Library for a period of 14 days. - All examination reports will be evaluated by the examination panel.
 One of the following recommendations must be made: